WizeEveryWhere/OpenWize/docs/advanced_documentation/build_system.rst

 toolchain-config.cmake
 ^^^^^^^^^^^^^^^^^^^^^^

 This file gives rules to select the toolchain to use.
-It rely on *native_toolchain-config.cmake* and *cross_toolchain-config.cmake*.
+It relies on *native_toolchain-config.cmake* and *cross_toolchain-config.cmake*.

 native_toolchain-config.cmake
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^